irshadshalu/music-grid/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+You should see the app running.

-By default, the server will only respond to requests from localhost.
-To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

 ## Building and running in production mode